influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

 provide values for the following fields in your `myinfluxdb.yml` configuration file:

 {{% note %}}
-We recommend storing sensitive credentials like your PostgreSQL-compatible DSN as secrets in your Kubernetes cluster.
+We recommend storing sensitive credentials, such as your PostgreSQL-compatible DSN, as secrets in your Kubernetes cluster.
 {{% /note %}}